Nexfinity/CakeyBot-Wiki/core/website-logs.md

 title: Dashboard Audit Logs
 description:
 published: 1
-date: 2024-01-04T14:58:02.591Z
+date: 2025-03-22T06:18:24.652Z
 tags:
 editor: markdown
 dateCreated: 2022-10-18T07:55:26.492Z
 ---

 # Overview
-Cakey Bot has a few different logs which can be found on the website.
-This includes changes to the Bot settings via the Dashboard, Moderation actions performed by Moderators or Auto Mod and lists of persistent roles or temporary actions applied to users.
+Cakey Bot provides several logs accessible on the website.
+These include changes to bot settings via the dashboard, moderation actions taken by moderators or Auto Mod, and lists of persistent roles or temporary actions applied to users.

 # How to locate your Website Logs
 1. Head over to the [Web Dashboard](https://cakey.bot/dashboard/public) and select your server.